 Chicago Spousal Support Lawyers

-At Anderson & Boback our spousal support lawyers fight for spouses to receive financial support during and after the divorce process.
+At Anderson & Boback our spousal support lawyers in Chicago fight for spouses to receive financial support during and after the divorce process.
 Spousal support is also referred to as spousal maintenance, alimony, or divorce maintenance.
 Worrying about financial stability during separation and after a divorce is final and can add a lot of stress to an already emotional situation.
 Determining maintenance amounts can become even more contentious and complicated during a high asset divorce.
 In Illinois, financial support is a critical component of any divorce, with both parties seeking a fair and equitable settlement.

 When a couple proceeds with divorce, the family court will often order one spouse to make monthly support payments to the other spouse.
 Frequently referred to as alimony, these maintenance payments can be either short-term or long-term.
 Anderson & Boback will help you determine the appropriate support settlement that is fair and equitable, advocating for your rights and safeguarding your best interests.

 Spousal support in Illinois is referred to as “maintenance”.
 Illinois divorce maintenance is determined by statutory guidelines.
 In these guidelines, Illinois lawmakers established a formula for calculating maintenance amounts.
 While the formula’s goal is to simplify the determination of spousal maintenance, it is only a guideline.
 There are always circumstances where the court will deviate from the guidelines.

 In awarding maintenance, the judge will consider a number of factors including, but not limited to:

 - The income and property of both parties

 - The role each spouse played during the marriage